zwets/paperrockscissors/README.md

 # Paper Rock Scissors Exercise

+This repository implements the Paper Rock Scissors exercise according to the original instructions copied below.

+I initially wrote a quick implementation in `bash`, see [bash-prs.sh](bash-prs.sh), then the OO implementation in Java.

+## Building

+To unit test and build:

+    mvn clean package

+To run the game:

+    java -jar target/paper-rock-scissors-1.0.0-with-dependencies.jar

+Or:

+    ./java-prs.sh

+---

+# Original instructions

 The following is a small exercise to get an idea of your coding and design skills.
 We would like you to develop a simple interactive game of [Paper Rock Scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors)

 It's intentionally not an algorithmically complex problem, so we're looking more at modelling and structure.
 We are trying to get a feel for how you code in a professional setting.